-- Cultural landscapes such as the Lakeview Golf Course, Cawthra Estate, and Adamson Estate are associated with the natural environment or are significant historical resources. - 8.2.1 Cultural heritage sites are places that have the opportunity to provide attractive streetscape.
-Streetscape improvements are encouraged to accentuate the site through landscaping, signage, lighting, benches, public art, interpretive signs, or other means. - 8.2.2 The City will explore through a Community Improvement Plan, incentives to protect, preserve, and reuse cultural heritage sites in Lakeview. - 8.2.3 Development adjacent to heritage sites will integrate and enhance the character of the cultural heritage resource.
+Streetscape improvements are encouraged to accentuate the site through landscaping, signage, lighting, benches or other means.

+- 8.2.2 The City will explore through a Community Improvement Plan, incentives to protect, preserve, and reuse cultural heritage sites in Lakeview. - 8.2.3 Development adjacent to heritage sites should integrate and enhance the character of the cultural heritage resource.